korcankaraokcu/PINCE/CONTRIBUTING.md

 These tasks are ordered by importance but feel free to pick any of them.
 Further details can be discussed in the PINCE discord server
 - Implement libpince engine
 - Implement multi-line code injection, this will also help with previously dropped inject_with_advanced_injection
-- Migrate to Sphinx documentation from the custom libpince documentation
 - Libpince support for Mono and Java (symbol recognition, calling functions, dissect obj tree etc.)
 - Move GUI classes of PINCE.py to their own files
 - Extend documentation to GUI parts.
 Libpince has 100% documentation coverage but GUI doesn't